fastrgv/CoTerminalApps/README.md

 Use the keyboard arrow keys to highlight the desired game, then press the (enter)-key.

-Windows users note: I suggest that you DO NOT try using the linux executables under WSL.
-Simply use the windows version [winterm.bat] because special measures (priority-controls) are necessary on Windows to achieve arcade-level response.
+Windows users note: I suggest that you DO NOT try using the linux executables under WSL [Windows Subsystem for Linux].
+Simply use the windows versions [initiated by winterm.bat] because special measures (priority-controls) have been taken on Windows to achieve arcade-level response.

 ### For Maximal Enjoyment...
 Keyboard setup is important.
 You should have a short key-delay and fast repeat rate setting.